 Mobile phones in the United Arab Emirates are straightforward, easy to set up, and offer many price options.
 We explain everything you need to know.

 Most people these days won’t board local public transport, let alone move to a different country, without their mobile phone.
 For most people, it’s one of the first priorities on their checklist.
-Fortunately, expats considering a move to the Arabian Gulf should have little trouble communicating with loved ones near and far.
-It is important to know that your phone works as soon as you arrive.
+Fortunately, expats considering a move to the United Arab Emirates should have little trouble communicating with loved ones near and far, as your phone will work as soon as you arrive.

 Between choosing a service provider, checking costs and coverage, and buying SIM cards in the UAE, we’ll walk you through the basics of setting up your phone.
 This guide includes the following information: